 NYC police investigating rape allegation against NBA star

-NEW YORK (AP) — A New York City police official says there's an investigation into a rape allegation against NBA start Kristaps Porzingis.
+NEW YORK (AP) — A New York City police official has confirmed that there is an investigation into a rape allegation against NBA star Kristaps Porzingis.

 NYPD Chief of Detectives Dermot Shea said on Monday that the department has an ongoing probe.
-The chief declined to give further details.
+He declined to give further details.

-An attorney for Porzingis had acknowledged last week that a woman had accused the Dallas Mavericks forward of rape.
-The lawyer was responding to reports saying she had told police Porzingis raped her in his Manhattan apartment last year while he was playing for the Knicks.
+An attorney for Porzingis had acknowledged last week that a woman had accused the Dallas Mavericks forward of raping her in his Manhattan apartment last year while he was playing for the Knicks.

-The lawyer said said he filed a report with federal authorities saying the accuser was extorting his client.
+But the lawyer, Roland Riopelle, said the allegation was false and was part of an extortion attempt.

 View Comments